 This was the first event organised by 56 Black Men, the national campaign to fight negative stereotypes that recently partnered with Clear Channel to display a series of 56 portrait photographs of professional black men – wearing hoodies.

 One particular billboard celebrated on the campaign’s instagram channel showed the picture on the billboard above the bus station on Peckham High Street.

 The campaign’s founder Cephas Williams wants to offer a positive image of black men through their achievements as an alternative to frequent reports of them being victims or perpetrators of violence.

 He chose the number 56 after reading a news report detailing how many black men were murdered in London in 2018.

 Youth mentor King Cas, who hosted the father’s Day panel and is featured in the series, explained why he thought the campaign was important: “It’s amazing, not just because I’m in it, for young black boys to see those images and then to understand that this is not a negative story, not a sad story, not a death announcement.

 “These men who you’re seeing depicted here are people who are doing real positive things with their lives.

-“They’re going through ups and downs just like everybody else but there are so many of us who are living positively and fighting through in the best possible way to make a better tomorrow for our sons.”
+“They’re going through ups and downs just like everybody else but there are so many of us who are living positively and fighting through in the best possible way to make a better tomorrow for our stop ed meds.”

 Businessmen, creatives, tradesmen, medical professionals and MP David Lammy were all photographed wearing the same black hoodie for the 56 Black Men campaign at Drummer Boy Studios on Peckham High Street.